Day 20 | 31daybloggingchallenge

 We did not know daddy would make it.
 He had a severe head injury which affected him up to now, blood was clotted in his legs, he was in a coma for a week and, not even the presidential handshake would do anything.
 I remember uncle picking us from school to go visit him.
 Dad seemed lifeless yet he was alive.
 He said to us “I love you my children”.

 Oh! this story makes me emotional.
 We had the most difficult time as a family, a lot of privileges we lost.
 But still I want to thank God that my daddy still lives on.
 You know father always tells us “you are very expensive children, you are my greatest gifts and never forget that”.
 My mzee has taught me to be pride of what I am and where I come from.
 I also learnt that material things come and go but true love never dies.
 I have learned to be independent because I had to be away from my family.
+I was always the cry baby who never wanted to leave mum’s side.
 Haha!!
 This reminds me about the first time me and my twin sister had to travel home (Nsambya) alone from school.
 Lol, guys we got lost in the taxi park.
 Boarding school greatly shaped us.

 Hope am speaking to someone!
 Sometimes I look at people with all the “village” they carry around because they just bought a car or own a mansion or maybe they just got a 300,000 paying job and think they are a class apart.
 I tell myself,,,,,,”forgive them Lord, for they do not understand”.